 I wanted to be near my mother, my grandson and my other daughter and her family, so in 2006 I moved to a rental near them.
 Finally, in 2007, the house next door to my mother became available and I bought that.
 I just sold that house and I’m moving to my mother’s house.
 She passed on May 1st at the age of 95.
 We were lucky to have her so long.

 Okay, so what have I learned about moving from all of this?

 First, never count any move as the final move.
 You never know what life will throw at you.
 This is not necessarily a bad thing.
 You might win the lottery and be lucky enough to have David Bromstad, artist and designer, find you the perfect mansion.
-For those of you who don’t know who he is, here’s a clip from one of his shows on HGTV.

 Second, don’t downsize until you are truly ready to part with most of your stuff.
 Don’t do it just because “conventional wisdom” says you should.
 I’m actually upsizing with this move, but I’d already gotten rid of so many things that I wanted to keep.
 (Again, I heave a sigh.)
 Christmas will never be the same.